Leadership,

 destruction will come quickly, and they themselves will be the cause of

 it.
-And a great number will go with
+And a great number will go with them

-them in their evil ways, through whom the true way will have a bad name.
-And in their desire for profit they will
+in their evil ways, through whom the true way will

 Thus we see that we cannot afford to put ourselves under the unbiblical “covering” of human authority.
 One will more often than not find, that in churches where leadership authority is taught, this idea of covering is also taught.
 Although many of these denominations deny having an hierarchical authority structure, they admit to eldership or pastors “covering” the flock, and that they, themselves are under the “covering” of some or another man or ministry.